SilkRose/Pony/src/stories/love-licks/love-licks.md

 I nod at Pinkie before licking her upward on her chin.

-She nods before licking my chin side to side, shaking her head afterward.
+She nods before licking my chin from side to side, shaking her head afterward.

 *Yes and no.*